top of page

 Available online and in-person, all sessions are recorded and available to all participants through the duration of the program — allowing flexibility within your schedule.

-Breath, Nervous System, & Practical Intro to Meditation
+Breath, Nervous System, & Practical Intro to Restorative

-Jeanne and Michael will then present some breath and meditation explorations, along with discussions on how deeply the nervous system affects our daily lives, asana practice, and classroom dynamics when teaching.
+The workshop will include breath and meditation exercises as well as discussions on the profound impact of the nervous system on our daily lives, asana practice, and classroom dynamics in a teaching environment.

 Sequencing & Teaching Methodology

-With several Learn, Do, Teach! sessions completed, participants will have some basic understanding of how to deliver instructions.
-This weekend, Jeanne & Michael will look at how to categorize poses and the principles of sequencing based on those categories.
-From there, we will explore how to regress or progress poses based on their principle actions, and how to structure a beginner’s class.
-We will also further refine and discuss teaching methodology in general.
+This weekend will expand upon participants' existing knowledge of delivering instructions by exploring pose categorization and the principles of sequencing based on those categories.
+We will also examine how to regress or progress poses based on their principle actions and how to structure a beginner’s class.
+The weekend will conclude with further refinement and discussion of teaching methodology in general.

 Yoga History & Philosophy